Allosaurus

 Genus Name Publication Marsh, Othniel Charles (1877).
 Notice of new dinosaurian reptiles from the Jurassic formation.
 American Journal of Science and Arts, 14, 514-516.

-Apex Predator of the Jurassic
+The Apex Predator of the Jurassic

-Allosaurus complete skeleton fossil
+Allosaurus full skeleton fossil

-Complete skeleton fossil (photographed in 2016)
+Full skeleton fossil (photographed in 2016)

-The Morrison Formation in the United States, where many Allosaurus fossils have been found, is thought to have been a savanna-like environment with distinct wet and dry seasons.
+The Morrison Formation in the United States, where numerous Allosaurus fossils have been found, is thought to have been a savanna-like environment with distinct wet and dry seasons.
 In this environment, Allosaurus preyed on dinosaurs like Stegosaurus and young sauropods such as Diplodocus.

-Thanks to the abundance of fossils, the growth process of Allosaurus is well understood.
-It had a lifespan of 22 to 28 years, experienced a growth spurt around age 15, and is thought to have been capable of reproduction by age 10.
+Thanks to the many fossils discovered, the growth process of Allosaurus is well understood.
+Its lifespan is estimated to have been between 22 and 28 years, with a growth spurt around age 15, and it was likely capable of reproduction by age 10.

 The Allosauridae family also includes even larger relatives like Saurophaganax, indicating the richness of the Jurassic ecosystem.